Skip to content

 4. Too low temperatures

-Of course, there are exceptions to the rule.
+Of course, exceptions prove the rule.
 Young vegetables are very temperature-sensitive.
 They need warmth to grow, and sunlight is equally important.
-If the weather is rather mixed and it doesn’t get nice and warm or the sun doesn’t shine for more than half an hour a day, it has consequences.
+If the weather is rather mixed and it doesn’t get nice and warm or the sun doesn’t shine for more than half an hour a day, there are consequences.

 Then the chances are slim that large, strong plants will develop.
 Under such conditions, they fall into a growth standstill.
 In such cases, you should support the young plants.
 This can be done with warming fleece or even plastic bottles that can be used as mini-greenhouses.
 So-called plant hats can also help protect the young vegetable plant from the cold.